Obsidian AI explained: How it enhances knowledge management for 2026

 And this is where you start to see the need for a tool built specifically for businesses.
 A platform like eesel AI is designed to be an intelligent layer that sits on top of the tools you already use.
 It connects directly with your help desk, chat apps, and knowledge bases to not only find answers but also take action, like tagging tickets, routing questions, and resolving issues automatically.

-Security, governance, and control challenges with Obsidian AI
+Security, governance, and control challenges

 For any business, trying to manage dozens of individual API keys and depending on community-built plugins can become a real headache for security and management.
 As users in the Obsidian forums often bring up, there are real privacy concerns.
 There's no central place to control what data the AI can see, track who is asking what, or make sure the whole process follows rules like GDPR.

-In contrast, a business-focused platform like eesel AI is built with robust security by design.
+In contrast, a business-focused platform like eesel AI is built with security by design.
 It offers data isolation between customers, admin dashboards, user permissions, and options for EU data residency.
 This gives businesses the control and oversight they need to manage company knowledge securely and responsibly.

 Obsidian AI is amazing for improving your personal workflow.
 But when the goal is to give your whole team access to shared knowledge, you need a tool built for that job.